 Recommendations for an administrative withdrawal are submitted to the Office of the Registrar.
 The Office of the Registrar will review the request for Administrative Withdrawal and consult with the appropriate departments to determine the validity of the request.
 If the Administrative Withdrawal is approved, the Office of the Registrar will record the date and reason for the withdrawal, the last date of attendance, and update the student's transcript.
-If an Administrative Withdrawal is denied, students may petition an Administrative Withdrawal within five days by submitting an appeal to the Provost as specified in the <a href="https://doi.org/10.1001/journal
+Students may petition an Administrative Withdrawal within five days by submitting an appeal to the Provost as specified in the Attending Trident University International policy.

-The Office of the Registrar will notify the student if the Administrative Withdrawal is approved when the withdrawal has been processed.
+The Office of the Registrar will notify the student when the withdrawal has been processed.
 A grade of Withdrawal (W) will be recorded on the student's official record and transcript by the Office of the Registrar.
-The grade of Withdrawal (W) is not computed in a student's grade point average.
+The grade of Withdrawal (W) is not computed in a student's grade point average but will be used to calculate credit completion rate for the Quantitative measure of Satisfactory Academic Progress.
 The date and reason for the withdrawal will be recorded as of the last day of recorded attendance, and the amount of any tuition and fees assessed will be aligned with the schedule in Trident's Refund Policy.